apache/attic/README.md

 ## Testing the Attic banner and CSP using Docker

-There is a Docker build for testing the Attic banner and CSP at https://github.com/apache/attic-docker
+There is a [Docker build](DOCKER.md) for testing the Attic banner and CSP